Comprehensive framework for evaluation of deep neural networks in detection and quantification of lymphoma from PET/CT images: clinical insights, pitfalls, and observer agreement analyses: Related work

-Most of the existing studies on deep learning-based lymphoma segmentation report their performances on generic segmentation metrics such as Dice similarity coefficient (DSC), intersection-over-union (IoU), sensitivity, etc. In the presence of large segmented lesions, very small missed lesions or small false positives do not contribute much to the DSC value.
+Most existing studies on lymphoma segmentation report their performances on generic segmentation metrics such as Dice similarity coefficient (DSC), intersection-over-union (IoU), sensitivity, etc. In the presence of large segmented lesions, small missed lesions or small false positives do not significantly contribute to the DSC value.
 Hence, there is a need to report the volumes of false positives and false negatives.
-It will also be beneficial to evaluate the detection performances on a per-lesion basis (number of connected components detected vs missed), since automated detection of even a few voxels of all lesions can help physicians quickly locate the regions of interest, even if the DSC is low.
-Moreover, the difficulty of the segmentation/detection task is often not assessed via inter- or intra-observer agreement analysis.
+It will also be beneficial to evaluate the detection performances on a per-lesion basis (number of connected components detected vs missed), since detection of even a few voxels of all lesions can help physicians quickly locate the regions of interest, even if the DSC is low.
+Moreover, the difficulty of the segmentation/detection task is often not assessed via intra- or inter-observer agreement analysis. \\ The segmentation performance of networks in PET often relies on various critical lesion measures, such as $\text{SUV}_\text{mean}$, $\text{SUV}_\text{max}$, and TMTV \cite{tumor_feature_performance_dependence}, which are usually poorer for small and faint lesions.
+However, existing studies usually do not report the distribution of lesion measures within privately-owned datasets, leading to a lack of transparency regarding dataset properties.
+This knowledge gap hinders understanding how model performance relates to data traits, thereby hindering scalability and clinical application.
+To address this issue, researchers must detail dataset information and assess how network performance depends on these traits.\\\\ \textit{Contributions:} This study addresses critical gaps in the application of automated deep learning techniques for lymphoma segmentation from PET/CT images, emphasizing clinical robustness.
+Unlike prior work, our proposed framework incorporates external validation using multi-institutional datasets and performs comprehensive evaluations comparing the performance of deep segmentation networks (ResUNet, SegResNet, DynUNet, and SwinUNETR) to human experts.
+Key contributions of our work include: (i) rigorous assessment of model generalizability with external and out-of-distribution testing to enhance real-world clinical applicability; (ii) detailed analysis of segmentation performance beyond standard metrics (like DSC) to emphasize lesion-specific detection and clinically relevant metrics; (iii) detection criteria tailored for clinical lesion identification, incorporating both traditional measures and measures based on metabolic characteristics for evaluating networks lesion detection capabilities; (iv) contextualized performance comparisons with expert human annotators through intra- and inter-observer variability analyses, bridging the gap between automated methods and clinical practice; and (v) public availability of the implementation to enable reproducibility and further advancements in automated PET lesion segmentation research.